EU Watchdog Says no Answer If Omicron-specific Jab Needed - UrduPoint

 The highly-mutated variant, now present in dozens of countries, appears to be more contagious than previous strains and is driving new waves of infections globally.

-"There's no answer yet on whether we will need a adaptive vaccine with a different composition to tackle this (Omicron) or any other variants," Emer Cooke said.
+"There's no answer yet on whether we will need an adaptive vaccine with a different composition to tackle this (Omicron) or any other variants," Emer Cooke said.

 "We need to see more data on the impact of the variant on the effectiveness of the approved vaccines as well as to gather further evidence," she told a press conference.

-That includes the current effectiveness of vaccines to prevent mild and severe disease, as well as hospitalisation and death, Cooke said.
+That included the current effectiveness of vaccines to prevent mild and severe disease, as well as hospitalisation and death, she said.

+Marco Cavaleri, the EMA's vaccine strategy chief, added that booster shots of current vaccines seemingly "provided good cross neutralisation" of coronavirus variants.

+But he cautioned that a few more weeks were needed "before really we have the full picture around what we can expect in the future".

+"For now we have to be prudent but still, we will have to start thinking about developing vaccines on the variants such Omicron so that in case it turns out that we really need to move into a new vaccination (campaign) using a variant vaccine, we will be prepared," he said.

-But she added that with five vaccines and six medicines to treat Covid-19, "we are in a much stronger position than last year".
+- 'More tools' - Cooke said that with five vaccines and six medicines available in the EU to treat Covid-19, "we are in a much stronger position than last year".

 The European Union authorised the use of the first of five Covid shots exactly a year ago, now available in the 27-nation bloc, along with several treatments.